microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 | UnSqueeze | Reshape  | Yes  | Yes  | Yes
 | LeakyRelu | ReLU | Yes  | Yes  | Yes

-*MatMul is only supported in CPU and GPU when the following layer is an Add layer in the topology.
+*MatMul is supported in GPU only when the following layer is an Add layer in the topology.

 # Topology Support